fairdataihub/SODA-for-SPARC-Docs/docs/legal/privacypolicy.md

   - The point of origin of the dataset
   - The destination of the dataset
   - The merge details when uploading onto an existing Pennsieve dataset
-  - The number and name of the metadata files imported
   - The amount of imported files and/or folders
   - The amount of folders created in SODA
   - The point of origin of the imported metadata files